 Emeritus

 A person with Emeritus status is one who is retired from or, for medical reasons, is no longer employed in a dental office or dental assisting position, but who is permitted to retain, as an honorary title, the rank or credential last held.
-DANB Certificants with Emeritus status must use the Emeritus designation when using their credentials (i.e., CDA-Emeritus) and are no longer required to recertify on an annual basis.

 Expanded Functions